 Answer: If you ask any endodontist about which tools and techniques they use to perform endodontic treatment, you’ll get many different answers.
 There isn’t one right or wrong way to successfully perform this procedure.

 That being said, the GentleWave Procedure helps us do the best work we can do.
-I believe it does a better job than any other tool we have available to us at this time.
+I believe it does a better job than any other technology we have available to us at this time.
 In an environment where we want to minimize risk of exposure to COVID-19, it allows us to thoroughly perform irrigation within the tooth in an aerosol-free environment* and also permits single-visit treatment to avoid having to return to the endodontist's office a second time.